Aperocky/Robot_Simulation/readme.md

 The log file only contains the record of the first game -> In the log file the position and speed of each robot and target are given --> I don't really want to write huge log files.

+Use the python file to draw graphs on iterations of java code!

 Explore yourself!

 Best.